9brada6/tabs-with-posts/development.md

 ## ✅ Todo

+- Widget tabs, add a button on tabs that lets them scroll vertically.
+- On close/open/change tabs, make the height adjust dinamically with a nice effect.

+- Change Pickr theme from nano to classic or see what is displayed the nicest.
 - Add more notes on order by options in query_settings:
-    1. how ordering by search works.
+    1. How ordering by search works.
     2. On meta and meta_num, how these works.
     3. On post__in.